School Group Field Trip Museum Classes & Planetarium Shows

 Planetarium Shows

-Spark your students’ curiosity with an introduction to astronomy.
-Students will look at constellations, hear stories, and take space steps all while learning astronomy vocabulary.
-Then, explore the night sky with your favorite friends from Sesame Street in One World, One Sky: Big Bird's Adventure.
+Spark your students’ curiosity with this 50-minute planetarium program!
+The first 20 minutes, students will look at constellations, hear stories all while learning astronomy vocabulary with one of our museum educators.
+Then we’ll watch a 30-minute show!
+You can explore the night sky with your favorite friends from Sesame Street in One World, One Sky: Big Bird’s Adventure, learn about space telescopes with Unseen Universe, or learn about the ocean with Ocean Paradise.

 All grade levels - Our Solar System has everything you could want!
 Planets!
 Moons!
 Asteroids! and Comets!
 All swirling around our one and only star, the Sun.
 Students will learn about all the different objects that populate the Solar System and get a glimpse at the force that keeps worlds spinning.

-Current Night Sky - All grade levels (also available virtually)
+Current Night Sky - All grade levels, Educator Led (also available virtually)

 Long before television, GPS, and street lights, there were the stars of the night sky.
 Students will travel through the seasonal night sky to learn about constellations, hear mythical stories, and observe the magnificent Long Island sky.